Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 For short-term conditions or temporary injuries that are unlikely to resolve before mid-October — applications are due by the end of Week 5 Term 3 in the summative year.

-AARA applications for General (Senior External Examination) subjects close in August on the date published in the SEP calendar.
+AARA applications for General (Senior External Examination) subjects close on the date published in the SEP calendar.

 Principal-reported AARA only